 Our worldschooling adventure began in February 2017 and continues to this day.
 We left New Zealand on a 1-way ticket.
 We were burnt out and had no plan except that ‘plan B’ was about to begin.

 For us, starting a slow travel/world school adventure was partly out of necessity as we had taken a big financial hit.
 We needed to live in countries with a lower cost of living than New Zealand.
-This would buy us a lot more time to follow our desire to stay out of the “rat race”, and spend more time together as a family.
-As well, we were drawn to having more adventure and less stuff.
+This would buy us more time to follow our desire to stay out of the “rat race” and spend more time together as a family.
+We were also drawn to having more adventure and less stuff.

 [See our 10-part YouTube series about downsizing our life!].

-We already considered ourselves as an unschooling family and we had one daughter at the time, who had just turned three.
-‘World schooling’ and ‘location independence’ were concepts that were only just making their first appearance in our lives.
+We already considered ourselves an unschooling family and had one daughter at the time, who had just turned three.
+‘World schooling’ and ‘location independence’ were concepts that only made their first appearance in our lives.

-Probably a year into our adventure as worldschoolers and slow travelers we knew that this would be a very long-term thing for us.
-Maybe it will even be “indefinite”, as long as it works for everyone in the family.
+Probably a year into our adventure as world schoolers and slow travelers, we knew this would be a very long-term thing for us.
+Maybe it will even be “indefinite” as long as it works for everyone in the family.

 (This post includes affiliate links for which we may earn a commission at no extra cost to you should you make a purchase)